ankur-gupta/async/docs/why-is-it-difficult.md

 Teaching resources that were once up-to-date became stale over time.
 Python programmers had to unlearn the stale semantics and then learn the then-new semantics multiple times.
 Unfortunately, this historical cruft is reflected in the teaching materials.
-Async Python programming is very often taught in the same order as the incrementally-added features -- starting with *iterators*, then *generators*, then *generator-based coroutines*, and finally, *native coroutines*.
-This style of teaching may be acceptable for a *History Of Python* lesson but it is unnecessarily disorienting for an async beginner even if the async beginner is well-versed in Python otherwise.
+Async Python programming is very often taught in the same order as the order of incremental feature addition, starting with *iterators*, then *generators*, then *generator-based coroutines*, and finally, *native coroutines*.
+This style of teaching may be acceptable for a *History Of Python* lesson but it is unnecessarily disorienting for an otherwise python proficient programmer.
-For example, most teaching materials teach *generator-based coroutines* as an extension of *generators* only to mention in the end that *generator-based coroutines* are scheduled for removal.
+A prime example of this historical cruft is the concept of *generator-based coroutines* which are scheduled for removal.
+Generator-based coroutines have been superseded by *native coroutines*.
+Teaching generator-based coroutines only serves to confuse the async beginner.

 ### Outdated and insufficient terminology
 Async Python programming is taught using *generators* (aka *semicoroutines*) and